 The City is legally obligated to pay the principal and interest associated with a bond issuance before all expenses, including salary obligations.
 This annual payment is known as the debt service payment.
-Because this is a mandated expense, the City must be cognizant of debt service payments when issuing new debt and in deciding whether or not the City has the ability to increase those payments.
+Because of the mandatory nature of this expense, the City must be cognizant of debt service payments when issuing new debt and deciding whether or not the City has the ability to increase those payments.